 This course gives students a solid knowledge of the law regarding the use of force in international and non-international armed conflicts.
 Following an examination of the situation of the Law of Armed Conflict within the broader context of Public International Law, there will be a general discussion of the general concepts of the LOAC and its two branches, the jus ad bellum (the right to the use of force) and the jus in bello (the law applicable in conflict).
 A study of the rules includes their applicability in operational situations, with reference to issues including the notion of combatants, prisoners of war, the treatment of civilians, the obligation to limit unnecessary suffering and damage, the legality of certain weapons, and special cases such as child-soldiers and mercenaries.
 The course concludes with an examination of means of enforcing the law, including national courts, ad hoc tribunals and the International Criminal Court.

-Note(s): This course may count as a Military Arts credit within the BMASc programme.
-For students of the Fourth Year taking Arts or
+Also offered through Distance Education This course may count as a Military Arts credit within the BMASc programme.